-- Overloading network components or terminal equipment to overload the service (such as attacks of service refusal) - Creation of IP packages with a false IP Direction, with the aim of pretending to be another user (spoofing). - Hacking of network components or terminal equipment.
+- Hacking of network components or terminal equipment.
 Distribution of viruses or other malicious software. - The measures to adopt would consist in the restriction of connectivity or blocking of traffic to certain points of terminations (IP address blocking or certain docks)

-These effects, the use of monitoring systems used by the ISPs may be justified, to identify threats.
+To these effects, the use of monitoring systems used by the ISPs may be justified, to identify threats.
 Even permanently.
 The threats may also be identified from the users' complaints.
 Given that is exception is large, NRAs shall supervise the justification